F5Networks/f5-azure-arm-templates/experimental/standalone/3nic/learning_stack/README.md

 ## Important configuration notes

-- See the **[Configuration Example](#configuration-example)** section for a configuration diagram and description for this solution.
+- You have the option of using a password or SSH public key for authentication.
+If you choose to use an SSH public key and want access to the BIG-IP web-based Configuration utility, you must first SSH into the BIG-IP VE using the SSH key you provided in the template.
+You can then create a user account with admin-level permissions on the BIG-IP VE to allow access if necessary.
 - See the important note about [optionally changing the BIG-IP Management port](#changing-the-big-ip-configuration-utility-gui-port).
 - This template supports service discovery.
 See the [Service Discovery section](#service-discovery) for details.
+- F5 has created an iApp for configuring logging for BIG-IP modules to be sent to a specific set of cloud analytics solutions.
+See [Logging iApp](#logging-iapp).
 - This template can send non-identifiable statistical information to F5 Networks to help us improve our templates.
 See [Sending statistical information to F5](#sending-statistical-information-to-f5).
+- This template can be used to create the BIG-IP(s) using a local VHD or Microsoft.Compute image, please see the **customImage** parameter description for more details.
 - In order to pass traffic from your clients to the servers, after launching the template, you must create virtual server(s) on the BIG-IP VE.
 See [Creating a virtual server](#creating-virtual-servers-on-the-big-ip-ve).
 - F5 has created a matrix that contains all of the tagged releases of the F5 ARM templates for Microsoft Azure and the corresponding BIG-IP versions, license types and throughputs available for a specific tagged release.
 See [azure-bigip-version-matrix](https://github.com/F5Networks/f5-azure-arm-templates/blob/master/azure-bigip-version-matrix.md).
-- F5 has created an iApp for configuring logging for BIG-IP modules to be sent to a specific set of cloud analytics solutions.
-See [Logging iApp](#logging-iapp).
-- F5 Azure ARM templates now capture all deployment logs to the BIG-IP VE in **/var/log/cloud/azure**.
-Depending on which template you are using, this includes deployment logs (stdout/stderr), Cloud Libs execution logs, recurring solution logs (metrics, failover, and so on), and more.
+- F5 ARM templates now capture all deployment logs to the BIG-IP VE in **/var/log/cloud/azure**.
+Depending on which template you are using, this includes deployment logs (stdout/stderr), f5-cloud-libs execution logs, recurring solution logs (failover, metrics, and so on), and more.
 - Supported F5 ARM templates do not reconfigure existing Azure resources, such as network security groups.
 Depending on your configuration, you may need to configure these resources to allow the BIG-IP VE(s) to receive traffic for your application.
 Similarly, templates that deploy Azure load balancer(s) do not configure load balancing rules or probes on those resources to forward external traffic to the BIG-IP(s).
 You must create these resources after the deployment has succeeded.
+- See the **[Configuration Example](#configuration-example)** section for a configuration diagram and description for this solution.
 - This template has some optional post-deployment configuration.
 See the [Post-Deployment Configuration section](#post-deployment-configuration) for details.
-- You have the option of using a [BIG-IQ device](https://f5.com/products/big-iq-centralized-management) with a pool of BIG-IP licenses in order to license BIG-IP VEs using BYOL licenses.
-This solution only supports only BIG-IQ versions 5.0 - 5.3, and your BIG-IQ system must have at least 2 NICs.
+- You have the option of using a [BIG-IQ device](https://f5.com/products/big-iq-centralized-management) with a pool of BIG-IP licenses in order to license BIG-IP VEs using BYOL licenses. **Note:** The templates now support BIG-IQ licensing using an [ELA](https://www.f5.com/pdf/licensing/big-ip-virtual-edition-enterprise-licensing-agreement-overview.pdf)/[CLPv2]( https://f5.com/partners/cloud-provider) pool, which enables self-licensing of BIG-IP virtual editions (VEs). **Important:** This solution supports the two most recent versions of BIG-IQ (see the [Version Matrix](https://github.com/F5Networks/f5-azure-arm-templates/blob/master/azure-bigip-version-matrix.md) for specific versions), and your BIG-IQ system must have at least 2 NICs.

 ## Security